On the Isoperimetric Riemannian Penrose Inequality: Riemannian Penrose Inequality for the ADM mass

 \subsection{Boundedness of the \texorpdfstring{$2$}{2}-Hawking mass}

 We aim to prove that the $2$-Hawking mass of a domain with connected boundary homologous to $\partial M$ is controlled by the $\mathrm{ADM}$ mass.
-In order to ease up the computations, we start with estimating it with the classical Hawking mass of big level sets of the capacitary potential.
-This inequality partially inverts \cref{prop:jumping_to_homologous} and suggests that all Hawking masses defined are equivalent at infinity.
-It has been first obtained along the proof of \cite[Lemma 2.5]{agostiniani_riemannian_2022}, under stronger asymptotic assumptions.
+To ease up the computations, we start by comparing it with the classical Hawking mass on large level sets of the capacitary potential \cref{eq:p-cap-potential}.
+The following lemma partially inverts \cref{thm:hawking_p-hawking} and suggests that the two versions of the Hawking mass are equivalent at infinity.
+A similar result has been first obtained in the proof of \cite[Lemma 2.5]{agostiniani_riemannianpenroseinequalitynonlinear_2022}, under stronger asymptotic assumptions.